gfox1984/granular-hooks/README.md

 Below are the features we're working on:

 - [ ] Why stop with granular effect? granular memos and callback are calling too!
 Stay tuned.
+- [ ] What if we could also use a custom dependency comparer (other than the default `Object.is`)?
 - [ ] React hooks have a great [ESLint plugin](https://reactjs.org/docs/hooks-rules.html#eslint-plugin) that makes sure you don't forget to list dependencies when calling them. `granular-hooks` are still missing such tools.

 ## FAQ

+### Can I leave the primary array of dependencies empty?

+You can.
+That means that the effect will only run once, when the component is mounted (the initial render).

-### Can I leave either the array of primary or secondary dependencies empty?
+### Can I leave the secondary array of dependencies empty?

 You could but that would defeat the purpose of the hook.
 You might as well call `useEffect` directly.